ultraflynn/ultraflynn.github.com/_posts/2014-01-22-build-introduction.md

 title: Introduction to my PC build
 categories: [pc]
 tags: [Corsair, Asus, Intel]
+synopsis: I've built some PCs before but those projects have really been a case of buying the right parts and bolting them together.
+My current build is going to be a little different though.
+I want to learn some new skills and produce something practically and hopefully cool.
 ---
 I've built some PCs before but those projects have really been a case of buying the right parts and bolting them together.
 My current build is going to be a little different though.
 I want to learn some new skills and produce something practically and hopefully cool.